 Her current research is looking at a range of topics including: a) festival safety - looking at patterns of drug use at festivals and impacts of policing on drug-related harms; b) comparing drug-related policing and perceptions of police legitimacy in Australia and 30 other countries; c) developing empirically based models for the decriminalisation, diversion and depenalisation of illicit drug possession and d) the supply of pharmaceutical drugs for non-medical use in Australia.

-Broad Research Areas: Crime policy, Drug law enforcement, Drug markets, Drug Related Harm
+Broad Research Areas: Crime policy, Drug law enforcement, Drug laws and regulations, Drug markets, Drug Related Harm

 Qualifications: BA (Hons), BSc, PhD

 Society Memberships & Professional Activities: